SAP-samples/cloud-sdk-ios-specs/README.md

-# The SAP CocoaPods Repo
+The SAP iOS SDK CocoaPods Repo

-This repository contains the SAP [CocoaPods](https://github.com/CocoaPods/CocoaPods) specifications.

-## Links

-- [Specs and the Specs Repo](http://guides.cocoapods.org/making/specs-and-specs-repo.html): Learn about creating Podspecs and the Spec repo.
-- [Repository Based Shipment Channel](https://shipments.pages.repositories.sap.ondemand.com/docs/shipment.html): A BOM based assembly and release service, provides commercial SAP Software for automated download after customer license check.
+This repository contains the CocoaPods specifications for frameworks in the SAP Cloud Platform SDK for iOS.
+Frameworks downloaded here are identical to those available through SAP Service Marketplace, and on the SAP Developer Site.

+Authentication

+The SDK binaries are hosted in SAP's Internet-facing repository, which requires authenticated access.
+Before running pod update with your Podfile, you must visit the [Technical Users' UI Home Page](https://shipments.pages.repositories.sap.ondemand.com/docs/shipment-sap-client.html#repository-based-shipment-channel-technical-users-management-ui), obtain a technical username/password, and save that to a file at ~/.netrc.
+This is documented [below].

 # Usage
 ## CocoaPods